This colorful kid made pop-up Easter egg card has the cutest surprise inside!

 - Pencil

-How to make a Photo Pop-Up Easter Egg Card
+How to Make a Photo Pop-Up Easter Egg Card

 Watch the quick video demo below, then keep reading for full photo step-by-step instructions:

-Start by printing our free 2-piece Easter egg pattern – click here for the free printable craft template.
+To Prep: Start by printing our free 2-piece Easter egg pattern – click here for the free printable craft template.
 (We also use this pattern to make our pop-up Dinsosaur discovery eggs!)

 Cut out the Easter egg pattern and trace onto a sheet of colorful card stock.
 Cut out card stock egg pieces.